HAFixAgent: History-Aware Program Repair Agent: Introduction

 The main contributions of our paper are as follows:

-\begin{itemize} \item The design and implementation of HAFixAgent, a novel history-aware agentic approach for APR that enriches its decision-making loop with deep repository context. \item A practical and automated method for constructing historical context, featuring three distinct blame-derived historical heuristics and a robust fallback strategy designed for any agentic APR system. \item A large-scale empirical evaluation on all 854 Defects4J bugs, providing strong evidence that history is (1) broadly available (71.1\% blameable) and highly concentrated (with 70.7\% of bugs mapping to a single commit), and (2) significantly improves agent effectiveness and efficiency. \end{itemize}
+\begin{itemize} \item The design and implementation of \appname, a novel history-aware agentic approach for APR that enriches its decision-making loop with deep repository context. \item A practical and automated method for constructing historical context, featuring three distinct blame-derived historical heuristics and a robust fallback strategy for any agentic APR system. \item A large-scale empirical evaluation on 854 Defects4J (Java) and 501 BugsInPy (Python) bugs, with same-LLM baseline replication, providing strong evidence that history (1) is broadly available across languages, (2) significantly improves agent effectiveness, (3) provides increasing resilience under noisy fault localization, and (4) does not inflate cost. \end{itemize}

-We will release the complete replication package of code and the evaluation script after the revision is completed.
-In the interim, please contact us by email to request access.